Category: Habit Trackers

 Loop Habit Tracker

-HabitBull fails first because it requires creating an account and syncing data through cloud services.
+HabitBull fails first because it requires maintaining an online account and syncing data through cloud services before habit tracking.

 Verdict